mlunoe/tradeshift-ui/README.md

 Moving on to not spend too much time on this, since I might not need these types of components.

 The core problem can be solved using just these components and plain old JavaScript, so I will refrain from adding a framework to the solution.

+### Setting up a project structure

+Setting up a simple webpack build seems to be the easiest approach (considering this project might grow).

+On initial setup, when the page is resized I see the following error:
+`Uncaught TypeError: Cannot read property 'tabs' of null ts-11.0.0-beta.11.js:47459`

+I am expecting this to be due to the library expecting a certain context?
+I can't really find any documentation or bug reports on this.

 ### Core problem